oabah/oabah.github.io/about.md

 ## oabah

-This is just a page where you can put whatever content you'd like.
+Hello my name is Ojoniko Nathan Abah.
+I am an international student from Nigeria at Murray State, studying computer science.

 ## Contact Information

-Here you could, for instance, link to your [GitHub](http://www.github.com/oabah)
+This is a link to my [GitHub](http://www.github.com/oabah)

-## Other Pages
+## More Information

-You can also add pages other than an about page by just creating a markdown file in your repository's directory structure where you want the page to appear.
+You can find out more information on what I am presently working on on my [now](http://www.github.com/oabah.io/now.html)